jesperottosen/Civ5mod-NaturalWonderTimedBoost/README.md

 if there is an active timer, count it one down.
 If the time is up give a reward if the timer belongs to a player.
 After rewarding the player, clear the ownership of the surrounding plots.
 If the timer belongs to no player (-1), release the timer for recapture.

-## Mod description on Steam
-*Updated Fountain of Youth and El Dorado Natural Wonders*
-- Fountain of Youth is now the Fountain of Policies
-- El Dorado is now the Golden Eras El Dorado.

-Have a unit consistently on an updated Natural Wonder for a range of turns to receive some random gold boost and either
-- Many free culture
-- Many free Golden Eras

-After the award, the Natural Wonder is reset for a range of turns, and then up for capture again.